Restaurant report card: What's in your meat?

 - Panera and Chipotle led the pack for a third year in a row

-(CNN)Our favorite fast foods could come back to bite us according to a report released Wednesday -- and it's not just the extra calories.
+(CNN)Our favorite fast foods could come back to bite us, according to a report released Wednesday -- and it's not just the extra calories.

 The new report grades the 25 largest US fast food chains on where they stand on antibiotics.